 This is the San Francisco Japantown Foundation’s primary fundraiser and allows us to continue providing grants to Japantown and Japanese American-related nonprofit organizations.

 Many of us remember waking up on New Year’s Day to have our bowl of ozoni and then patiently wait as all of the other osechi items were unveiled by our grandparents and great grandparents for us to eat.
 Being able to eat osechi ryori today, however, is a rarity.

 That is one of the reasons the Board of the SF Japantown Foundation decided to initiate and create our annual Osechi Ryori event.
 It allows us to introduce and re-introduce the special food items that are prepared during the New Year that will bring us good luck, good health and prosperity throughout the year.

-With the generous assistance of our restaurant partners, we are able to share authentically prepared osechi dishes that are expressly prepared for today’s event.
-We sincerely thank our culinary experts for supporting us in carrying on this important culture and tradition, and hope that you will sit back and enjoy each item that has been created.
+With the generous assistance of our restaurant partners, we are able to share authentically prepared osechi dishes that are expressly prepared for the event.
+We sincerely thank our culinary experts for supporting us in carrying on this important culture and tradition.